Why is the network better than HDMI splitters and matrix switcher for video walls

 They are really just relay systems that connect screens to a source.

 Most HDMI splitters can only support grid video walls, with all displays having the same orientation—portrait or landscape—and with a 16:9 aspect ratio (meaning that video walls need to have the same number of columns and rows).

 Most matrix switchers and splitters lack advanced features like display alignment and calibration, and none support interactive features.

 Video walls are a big investment.

-Purchasing a matrix switcher or a splitter will only give you a bare bones solution without the bells and whistles that give the flexibility, scalability and feature set customers expect in a video wall today.
+Purchasing a matrix switcher or a splitter will only give you a bare-bones solution without the bells and whistles that give the flexibility, scalability, and feature set customers to expect in a video wall today.

 Matrix switchers and video wall splitters are mainly used for digital signage applications, where customers show a single video and do not change it (and if they need to change it, it would have to be either manually, or using an additional device/application to do the switching).

-Over the past several years, Network-based video walls have been revolutionizing video wall industry, due to their flexibility, power and simplicity.
+Over the past several years, Network-based video walls have been revolutionizing the video wall industry, due to their flexibility, power, and simplicity.